wlxo0401/MAutoClick/README.md

 - I don't know how it works on Intel CPUs.
 - I don't know how it works on older versions of the OS.
 - The distributed dmg was built based on my MacBook.
+- When using Loop Mode, set Delay or remember the shortcut keys.